 The Board again echoed support for making this a goal-area committee and sees this as an opportunity.
 The Board asked to what extent it changes, if at all, anything on the staff side.
 ACRL Executive Director Jay Malone indicated that he did not think that aspect would change substantially.
 ACRL Director-at-large Faye Chadwell praised ACRL Manager for Strategic Initiatives Allison Payne for her support as staff liaison.

 The Board wondered about how to communicate any changes and has been thinking about changes to Plan for Excellence.
-It was stated that there have not been great strides to the Plan for Excellence, since it was created in 2011.
+It was stated that there have been great strides in achieving the Plan's goals and objectives to the Plan for Excellence, since it was created in 2011.

 Motion 1: ACRL Vice-President Erin Ellis moved that the ACRL Board of Directors approves a fifth strategic goal area dedicated to Equity Diversity and Inclusion, and clarifies that the existing ACRL Equity, Diversity and Inclusion Committee will become this goal-area committee.